39th International Piano Competition

-The falsity of any information contained in the documents involves the immediate cancellation of the application and participation rights.
+Any false information contained in the documents may incur the immediate cancellation of the application and participation rights.

 The documentation submitted by the participant will be confidential and handled with the utmost discretion.

-The registration of participants will be made in strict order of arrival of the inscriptions.
+The registration of participants will take place in the strict order the inscriptions are received.

-If the maximum number of contestants (70) is reached, the organization reserves the right of admission for applications received after the quota has been filled.
-It will then select candidates on the basis of their CV and an audiovisual recording of a work of approximately 10 minutes which may be freely chosen by the applicant and is recommended to be included with the registration form.
+If the maximum number of contestants (70) is reached, the organization reserves the right to admit applications received after the quota has been filled.
+Candidates will then be selected on the basis of their CV and an audiovisual recording of a work freely chosen by the applicant in the durantion of approximately 10 minutes.
+It is recommended to include this recording with the registration form.

 2. Competition Development

-The competition will be held at the Victoria Theatre, located 19 Pizarro Street – ground-floor, right, Madrid.
+The competition will be held at the Victoria Theatre, which is located ay 19 Pizarro Street, Madrid (ground-floor, right).
 (See maps)

 Reception and draw of contestants

-On Monday, April 23, 2018 at 8:00pm, a welcome reception and a draw will be held to determine the order of participation of the contestants.
+On Monday, april 20, 2020 at 8:00 pm, a welcome reception will be held, and a draw will take place to determine the order of participation.

-Before taking part in the competition the contestants must submit an official document that guarantees their identity.
+Before taking part in the competition, the contestants will have to submit an official document to prove their identity.

-The first test will take place on Tuesday, April 25, 2017, at 9:00am, at the Victoria Theatre and will require the interpretation of:
+The first round will take place on Tuesday, April 21, 2020, at 9:00am, at the Victoria Theatre and will require the interpretation of:

 A) A study from F. Chopin to be chosen among the following: